Azure/azure-sdk-for-js/sdk/iotcentral/arm-iotcentral/README.md

 To use this SDK in your project, you will need to install two packages.
 - `@azure/arm-iotcentral` that contains the client.
 - `@azure/identity` that contains different credentials for you to authenticate the client using Azure Active Directory.

 Install both packages using the below commands.
-Alternatively, you can add these to the dependencies section in your package.json and then run `npm install`.
 ```bash
 npm install @azure/arm-iotcentral
 npm install @azure/identity